|

 The Hall-Effect

 principle is named for physicist Edwin Hall.
-In
+In 1879 he discovered

-1879 he discovered that when a conductor or semiconductor
+that when a conductor or semiconductor with current flowing in

-with current flowing in one direction was introduced perpendicular
+one direction was introduced perpendicular to a magnetic field

-to a magnetic field a voltage could be measured at right angle
+a voltage could be measured at right angle to the current path.

 The Hall voltage